Accountability & reporting

 Portfolio Budget Statements

 The Office of the Commonwealth Ombudsman is a portfolio agency of the Attorney-General’s Department.
-The Portfolio Budget Statements for 2023-24 are available on this website, in addition to past Portfolio Budget Statements.
+The Portfolio Budget Statement for 2024-25’ are available on the Attorney-General's Department website, in addition to past Portfolio Budget Statements.

 Grants